 Oral history tapes from Sheffield Archives from an interview with Mr. Fred Harrison

 The History of Stocksbridge School, Section 1 & 2, 1929-1971, pub.
 1983.
 The section 1929-1945 written by Mr. Keith Angus

 The Paragon Newsletters published by Stocksbridge History Society

-Correspondence over the years with people who remember the bombing
+Correspondence and phone calls over the years with people who remember the bombing